- To Do: Be calm, clear the lane with the zipper method.

 - Be Calm and Do Not Panic: Avoid sudden braking or uncontrolled maneuvers.
 This can lead to bigger accidents [1].

 - Determine Where the Ambulance Is Coming From: Listen to the sound and check your mirrors.
-Modern ambulance sirens emit 90–110 dB(A); for a driver with closed windows and loud music, locating the source can lag 2–4 seconds, so regular mirror checks compensate.
+Modern ambulance sirens typically emit over 100 dB at the source; for a driver with closed windows and loud music, locating the direction of the sound can lag by a few seconds, so regular mirror checks compensate.

 - Give Way (Zipper / Rettungsgasse Method): A practice borrowed from Germany and Switzerland: on a single-lane road, pull as far right as safely possible; on a two-lane road, left-lane vehicles move left, right-lane vehicles move right to open a centre "life corridor" [3].
 On three-lane motorways, the leftmost lane shifts left and the centre and right lanes shift right.